 What I found to be most interesting about this stepper is that it offers at least 3A current without being noisy, at almost half the price of the DM542T.

-With this driver or the DM542T, remember that you need to get three of those to run a three axis CNC.
+With this motor controller or the DM542T, remember that you need to get three of those to run a three-axis CNC.

 If your budget is tight and your stepper motor Amp requirement is under 3A, I suggest you get this.
 Else I suggest you go for the DM542T.

 The Gecko G540 is really the premium option in this list of stepper drivers.

 Manufactured and marketed by Geckodrive Inc. CA, this multi-axis stepper driver is a time-tested option for anyone looking for quality.